Who we are

 Edwin was our database and Communication Officer, and started to work for the Mammal Atlas project in 2005.
 He was based at the Carnivore Centre in Arusha, Tanzania.
-Edwin main responsibilities included updating and maintaining the project database, preparing distribution maps for species distribution, analysing the GIS data for inclusion in the Species Action Plans or liaising with all our contributors - basically, if you send some data, there was a good chance that Edwin would receive them, enter them in our database, and send you an email to thank you for your contribution!
-Konzo left the carnivore centre in December 2008, and he is now working with Ilboru High School as a Mathematics and Physics teacher.
+Konzo left the carnivore centre in December 2008, and he is now working with Tanzania Atomic Energy as a Radiation Health Research Assistant.

 Boniface was one of our volunteers, working with the field team to collect data on mammal distribution and relative abundance across Tanzania.
-Bonifas thus worked in close collaboration with Paul, Allen, Jumanne and Zawadi.
+Boniface thus worked in close collaboration with Paul, Allen, Jumanne and Zawadi.
 Boniface left in September 2008 to join the Mweka Wildlife College for a Diploma in Wildlife Management.
 He started work in 2012 with the Taragire Elephant Project as a Field Officer.

 Brechte started in 2008 with us as a volunteer, being based at the TCP centre in Arusha.
 Her main work was to collect data on animal distributions using published data – Brechte thus spent a lot of time reading papers and reports, always looking for new information on mammal distribution in Tanzania.
 Brechje joined her husband in the Serengeti National Park in January 2009.